 1. The sooner, the better.

 Waiting too long to apologize is a bad idea.
-You might hesitate because you're nervous, because, hey, saying sorry is a scary and nerve-wracking experience.
-But to your boss it will seem as if you don't actually care.
-Practicing avoidance tells her that what you're really hoping is everything will just blow over.
-This, in turn, conveys a lack of respect for her feelings and the situation your mistake might have created for her.
+You might hesitate because you’re nervous, because, hey, saying sorry is a scary and nerve-wracking experience.
+But to your boss it will seem as if you don’t actually care.
+Practicing avoidance tells them that what you’re really hoping is everything will just blow over.
+This, in turn, conveys a lack of respect for their feelings and the situation your mistake might have created for them.

 Instead, when you mess up, own up to it.
 Apologize as soon as possible, ideally within 24 hours.

 2. Keep it short.

 There’s no reason to let an apology run on and on.
 A gushing “I am so, so sorry.
 I can’t tell you how super bad I feel" is far less effective than a simple "I messed up.
 I’m sorry, it won't happen again."
 Why?
 Because the more you talk about how you feel, the less you’re making it about them and why they deserve an apology.